Dutch Baby is a large, light, and fluffy pancake cooked in the oven. Topped with lemon juice and powdered sugar, this

 Peel, core, and thinly slice one apple and set it aside.
 I used a nice, sweet Fuji apple this time.

-Use your regular blender, a stick blender like I’ve shown here or a food processor.
+You can use a regular blender, a stick blender like I’ve shown here, or a food processor.
 Whatever works for you.
-Or you can whisk it by hand if you’re into that.
+You can even whisk it vigorously by hand if you like.

 Next, melt the remaining two tablespoons of butter in a heavy, cast iron skillet over medium-high heat.
 Then add the apple slices and stir to coat them with the butter.